Bill Buckner: Post-playing career

 On January 4, 2011, Buckner was named the manager of the Brockton Rox of the Can-Am League.
 The Rox posted a 51–42 record in 2011, but after the season, the Rox dropped the professional format to join the Futures Collegiate Baseball League.

 In December 2011, Buckner became the hitting instructor for the Boise Hawks for the 2012 season.
 The Hawks were the Chicago Cubs affiliate in the Class A-Short Season Northwest League.
 Buckner announced his retirement from baseball on March 3, 2014.
 Buckner was inducted into the Napa High School Hall Of Fame in 1997 and the CIF Sac-Joaquin Section Hall of Fame in 2010.

-Buckner was inducted into the Baseball Reliquary's Shrine of the Eternals in 2008.
+Buckner was inducted into the Baseball Reliquary's Shrine of the Eternals in 2008 and into the Chicago Cubs Hall of Fame posthumously in 2021.

 Personal life

 Buckner and his wife Jody had two daughters, Brittany and Christen, and a son, Bobby.
 Bobby was a member of the Texas A&M–Corpus Christi Islanders baseball team.